AnuranChowdhury/handsOnML/README.md

 # handsOnML
-This is a project that illustrates Mobile Price prediction
+This is a project that illustrates Mobile Price prediction.